AmeriCares: AmeriCares free clinics

-AmeriCares Airlift Benefit
+Airlift Benefit

 AmeriCares has hosted an annual Airlift Benefit, also known as the Hangar Party, since 1988.
 The event takes place at the Westchester County Airport in White Plains, New York.
 At the end of the evening, donors board a chartered plane to see AmeriCares work firsthand.
 Destinations have included the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico and Nicaragua.

 In recent years, the Airlift Benefit has had prominent hosts: Tony Goldwyn in 2020, Craig Melvin in 2022, Bryan Cranston in 2024, and Ross Mathews in 2025.
 The Airlift Benefit has also drawn special guests including actor Aaron Eckhart and baseball manager Bobby Valentine.

 Criticism

 AmeriCares has been criticized for being connected to the CIA or being a front of the U.S. government in the past.
 In particular, a Washington Post article reported that in the 1980s it funneled aid to counter-insurgency efforts in Guatemala through its armed forces, and sent aid meant for Honduras to Miskito people affiliated with the Contras in Nicaragua.
 AmeriCares denied that they intentionally sent aid for armed groups, but acknowledged that they would send weapons if the president of the United States asked them to.

-In 2003, an article in the South African newspaper of record Mail & Guardian reported strong connections between the organization's leadership and president George W. Bush, with his mother, Barbara Bush, serving as the charity's "ambassador-at-large" and his brother, Prescott Bush, along with United States Secretary of State Colin Powell serving on the board.
+In 2003, an article in the South African newspaper of record Mail & Guardian reported strong connections between the organization's leadership and president George W. Bush, with his mother, Barbara Bush, serving as the charity's "ambassador-at-large" and his brother, Prescott Bush, along with United States Secretary of State Colin Powell on the board.
 The organization also branded itself as "the humanitarian arm of corporate America", sending goods of questionable humanitarian character, such as Mars, Inc. chocolate and Pop-Tarts, because it provides tax benefits while relieving corporations of warehousing expenses.